Akianonymus/mangadl-bash/README.md

     <strong>If you use the this flag without actually installing the script,</strong>

-    <strong>e.g just by `bash mangadl.sh -u` then it will install the script or update if already installed.</strong>
+    <strong>e.g just by `bash mangadl.bash -u` then it will install the script or update if already installed.</strong>

 1. Run the installation script again.